Bagoum/danmokou/docs/articles/playerFire1.md

 Players may use simple bullets, lasers, or pathers as firables.

-**WARNING: this doc is based on DMK v4.0.0.
-Do not continue if you are on a lower version.**

 To use simple bullets as a fire type, use the normal name of the bullet style, and use the `simple` command with the `player` property.
 The arguments are, in order:

 - Damage dealt to boss enemies